grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/t-psdk-dhls-1.4-configure/c-psdk-dhls-1.4-mediaplayer-initialize-for-video/t-psdk-dhls-1.4-media-resource-load-using-mediaplayeritemloader.md

 ---
 description: Another way to resolve a media resource is with MediaPlayerItemLoader.
 This is useful when you want to obtain information about a particular media stream without instantiating a MediaPlayer instance.
-seo-description: Another way to resolve a media resource is with MediaPlayerItemLoader.
-This is useful when you want to obtain information about a particular media stream without instantiating a MediaPlayer instance.
-seo-title: Load a media resource using MediaPlayerItemLoader
 title: Load a media resource using MediaPlayerItemLoader
-uuid: a7ec8f58-7357-4757-a402-e879dd6caec8
 ---

 # Load a media resource using MediaPlayerItemLoader{#load-a-media-resource-using-mediaplayeritemloader}